top of page

 Make sure your staff has the required ability to do correct bank reconciliations.
 Train on best practices, software use, and typical issue troubleshooting.

+Emphasize the importance of strong internal controls to prevent reconciliation errors and detect unauthorized transactions, which helps reduce the risk of fraud.
 Plan frequent refresher courses and inspire team members to document difficulties they run across throughout reconciliation.

 7. Maintain Accurate Records